 Cats are obligate carnivores, meaning they have to eat meat to survive.
 For this reason, the best cat foods are high in protein

-Some carnivores like dogs can generate their own taurine, an essential nutrient, but the only place cats can get this is in the meat they eat.
+Some carnivores like dogs can generate their own taurine, an essential nutrient.
+However, the only place cats can get this is in the meat they eat.

 The bicolor gene that contributes to the tuxedo pattern can occur in grey cats too.

-So it’s possible to have a cat with a grey tuxedo!
+So it’s possible to have a grey tuxedo cat!

 Since 1949 the Looney Tunes character Penelope Pussycat has been represented by a cartoon of a tuxedo cat.